C provides two ways of passing arguments to a function.

 2. Call by reference.

-In this method a copy of each of the actual arguments is made first then these values are assigned to the corresponding formal arguments.
+1. Call by value or Pass by value: In this method a copy of each of the actual arguments is made first then these values are assigned to the corresponding formal arguments.

 This means that the changes made by the called function have no effect on the values of actual arguments in the calling function.